Canadian University Society for Intercollegiate Debate: Canadian Parliamentary

-"Points of Information" are generally permitted and expected in the standard Canadian Parliamentary style.
+"Points of information" are generally permitted and expected in the standard Canadian Parliamentary style.
 With POIs, debaters may rise and attempt to ask a question of an opposing debater, who can choose whether to accept or refuse the question.
 It is generally considered good form to accept at least a few questions during a speech.

+British Parliamentary

 Tournaments are otherwise held in British Parliamentary, sometimes known as WUDC style.
 Presently, all tournaments for the first semester of the academic year, September–December, use British Parliamentary as the format.
 This is for teams to prepare for the World University Debating Championship which occurs over New Year's each year.
 Since its introduction, British Parliamentary has become the more competitive of the two formats, largely because it is the format used for international competition.